guzmanueco/data_modeling_postgresql/README.md

 - test.ipynb: jupyter notebook with some test to assure the quality of the proccess

 This project has been developed as part of the Udacity Data Engineer Nanodegree.

+# Running the ETL
+To run the ETL process, simply execute etl.py from the main parent directory.